MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ## searchindex

 Performs a query against the website search index.
-The matching results can then be accessed using a [searchindex](liquid-objects.md#searchindex) that will be available within the tag block.
+The matching results can then be accessed using a [searchindex](liquid-objects.md#searchindex) that is available within the tag block.

 ```
 {% searchindex query: 'support', page: params.page, page_size: 10 %}